 Cranberry Sauce will adorne all your poultry dishes.
 Spread it on the plate as the base of your dish, add a portion of roasted chicken, duck or turkey and some veggies such as Brussel sprouts.
 Garnish with citrus.
 This is such a simple way to serve a simple but healthy, delicious and vibrant holiday meal.
 Check out the Orange Chicken with Brussel Sprouts and Cranberry Sauce recipe on the website for more details.

 Since I barely drink anything but water, I almost forgot this part!
 It is your choice if you drink alcohol or not, but if you do, stick to small quantities of high-altitude red wines, champagne, and dark liquor.
-Drink plenty of water to stay hydrated and, if you want something more fancy, make flavored water with winter flavors like citrus.
+Drink plenty of water to stay hydrated and, if you want something fancier, make flavored water with winter flavors like citrus.

 Pumpkin Spice Latte

 But I do have an awesomely delicious warm drink for you: Pumpkin Spice Latte.
-It’s so easy to make and the most important, is healthy for you.
+It’s so easy to make and the most important is healthy for you.
 It will warm you up and bring your holiday hygge up a notch.

 These are the ingredients for one latte: 1 espresso (you can make it double if you want something strong), 2 tablespoons coconut cream, 1/2 cup hemp milk, 1/2 teaspoon hazelnut butter, 1 heaping tablespoon baked sweet potato, or more if you want a creamier and thicker texture, 1/2 teaspoon honey (or use a plant paradox phase 2 compliant sweetener, such as inulin powder, monk fruit or yacon syrup and adapt to your desired sweetness), a tiny bit of vanilla, pumpkin pie spice mix to your taste or cinnamon and a pinch of nutmeg.
 Again, spice it to your taste.
 I don’t add much because all these spices are high histamine and I’m careful with that part.

 Mix all in a blender – very easy to make in a NutriBullet – and serve.
 If you want the drink to be hot, warm up the coconut cream, hemp milk and potato before adding to the blender.
-You can warm them together in a sauce pan, it doesn’t matter if the potato is clumpy, it will all get mixed in the blender.
+You can warm them together in a saucepan, it doesn’t matter if the potato is clumpy, it will all get mixed in the blender.

 The Pies and Sweet Treats

 I have to be honest: I love treats.
 I personally don’t eat them as a dessert at the end of a meal, but I love to have them with coffee, as an afternoon snack or as breakfast.
 And treats are even better when shared with friends and family.
-After more than three years of living lectin-light, treats are the last thing I’m worried about, because I know we can make desserts that taste as good, or even better, than traditional ones – and they are not unhealthy.
+After more than three years of living lectin-light, treats are the last thing I’m worried about because I know we can make desserts that taste as good, or even better, than traditional ones – and they are not unhealthy.
 On the contrary, they can have great nutritional value.
-Of course, like with anything, moderation is important, but you will not get a sugar spike or a flare if you stick to food that is gut friendly.
+Of course, like with anything, moderation is important, but you will not get a sugar spike or a flare if you stick to food that is gut-friendly.
 My website has plenty of sweet treat ideas, in addition to the following recipes: a sweet potato pie that is super easy to make and a yummy apple galette.

 And if you want more inspiration for classic holiday desserts, check out my Lectin-Free Christmas Cookies with Orange and Raspberries, my Lectin-Free Bourbon Chocolate Pecan Pie and my Lectin-Free Sweet Potato Pie, Two Colors.

 This Spicy Carrot Cake with Fresh Cranberries and Mascarpone is super tasty, warming and grounding, perfect for the cold weather and the cranberry season.
-If you don’t eat dairy, skip the mascarpone cream or replace with whipped coconut cream.
+If you don’t eat dairy, skip the mascarpone cream or replace it with whipped coconut cream.

-The breads and other treats
+The bread and other treats

 I know everyone loves bread.
 Don’t worry, you will find the below bread recipes in my book: The Living Well Without Lectins Cookbook.